voidbrain/Grover/README.md

 - Probes reads = "At": at dateTime
 - Actuators not connected to Probes (light, water loop, fan) = "From_To": from dateTime; to dateTime
 - Actuators connected to Probes (waterRefill, phDown, nutrimentRefill) = just in case, triggered by a Probe read.
 Duration is calculated (Machine Learning section).

+### Scheduled/Manual operations

+System normally works based on the scheduled tasks.
+User can manually set the working_mode, turn ON and OFF light and fan, execute probes reads, and run refill commands from the client app.

 ## Alerts